blue-duty/stars/README.md

 * [denoland/deno](https://github.com/denoland/deno) - A modern runtime for JavaScript and TypeScript.
 * [rome/tools](https://github.com/rome/tools) - Unified developer tools for JavaScript, TypeScript, and the web
 * [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.
-* [tokio-rs/axum](https://github.com/tokio-rs/axum) - Ergonomic and modular web framework built with Tokio, Tower, and Hyper
-* [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with Rust.  🤱🏻 利用 Rust 轻松构建轻量级多端桌面应用

 ## Crystal